PhotoboothProject/photobooth/README.md

 ```

 ### Changelog
+- 1.9.0: Responsive Layout.
+Use relative paths to allow running Photobooth in a subfolder.
+Fix config.json being ignored on chromakeying.
+Adjustments on blue-gray theme.
+Some more small adjustments and bugfixes.
 - 1.8.3: Adjust scrollbar config and add blue-gray scrollbar theme, allow using Pi Cam for preview and to take pictures, add hidden shortcut for admin settings, add polaroid effect, add print confirmation dialogue
 - 1.8.2: Added spanish as supported language, print text on picture feature, optional blue-gray theme, adjust admin panel.
 Small bugfixes and improvements as always.
 - 1.8.1: Small bugfixes and improvements.
 New Features: enable/disable printing QR-Code, enable/disable photo collage function, enable/disable printing a frame on your picture